contao-community-alliance/dc-general-docs/_sources/docs/data definition/palettes.txt

 Palette Builder
 ---------------

 The `PHP example`_ show how to create palettes by directly accessing the API.
 Using the API may result in a lot of code.
-If you need to use PHP, it is easier to use the palette builder.
+If you need to use PHP, it is easier to use the :doc:`builder`.

 .. code-block:: php
     :linenos: